RavensbourneWebMedia/Digital_Advertising/projects/Digital_Advertising/README.md

 # Assessments :sparkles:

-## Formative Parts 1: Pitch Presentation in Lecture hours: Monday 19th November.
+## Formative Parts 1: Pitch Presentation in Lecture hours: Monday 19th November

 Students/teams will present their work to date on their digital advertising campaign for tutor and peer review including: